David-Cola/David-Cola.github.io/README.md

 ## Features <a name="Features"></a>

 ### Select Input Units
+The select input units is found in the parameters tab.
+These should automatically configure to the units in the excel file that is uploaded.
+Changing the units does not update the value in the value box.

 ### Select Output Concentration Units
+The output concentration units is found on the sidebar within the app.
+The concentrations are multiplied by mass / valence in order to ______.
+The c/c0 unit is the ratio of the output concentration to the initial concentration found in the 'cin' tab in the excel file in row two, where row one is the header.
+The output concentration units can be decided before or after run analysis is clicked so that the units can be changed in real time.

 ### Select Time Units
+The output time units is found on the sidebar within the app.
+An important thing to note is that the output time units is NOT connected to the time in the 'cin' tab.
+If the user wishes to change the concentration time that can be found in the parameter tab.
+The output time units can be changed before or after the run analysis is clicked, so the time units can be changed in real time.

 ### Output Data